 - Prediction/Estimation Capabilities – Does the software have a means to accurately predict and prevent incidents before they occur?

 - Reporting and analytics – Are the reporting tools robust, customizable, flexible, and visually appealing?
-Can they be exported into popular files types for review?
+Can they be exported into popular file types for review?

 - Integrations: Is it easy to connect with other tools?
 Any pre-built integrations?